aws/aws-cdk-rfcs/text/0477-policy-validation.md

 We eventually discarded this option for the following reasons:

 * All plugins would have to be written in TypeScript/JavaScript for them to be consumable by the CLI.
-* The framework has access to the construct tree in memory, with all the contextual information that is needed to provide a better error message, such as stack traces.
-This is useful to point out, for example, in which line an offending construct was defined.
-The CLI, on the other hand, only has access to the synthesized template.
 * If an application is synthesized without using the CDK CLI, it’s not subject to policy validation.

 #### CloudFormation hooks integration